ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 In OCaml, you can write code in imperative style without compromising on type and memory safety.
 In the first part of this tutorial, imperative programming in OCaml is introduced.

-Imperative and functional programming have unique merits; OCaml allows to combine them for the better.
+Imperative and functional programming both have unique merits; OCaml allows combining them efficiently.
 See the second part of this tutorial for examples.

-FIXME: this sentence needs to be improved.
 Finally, we look at code examples written in imperative style and show corresponding examples in functional programming style.

 **Prerequisites**: This is an intermediate-level tutorial.
 You should have completed the [Basic Data Types](/docs/basic-data-types), [Values and Functions](/docs/values-and-functions) and [Lists](/docs/lists) tutorials.